StanfordAHA/garnet/daemon/README.txt

-          --daemon launch -> process args and launch a daemon --daemon use    -> use existing daemon to process args --daemon wait   -> wait for daemon to finish processing args --daemon kill   -> kill the daemon
+          --daemon launch -> process args and launch a daemon --daemon use    -> use existing daemon to process args --daemon auto   -> "launch" if no daemon yet, else "use" --daemon wait   -> wait for daemon to finish processing args --daemon kill   -> kill the daemon
           --daemon status -> print daemon status and exit